Jungjaewon/deep_fashion_designer_gan/README.md

 # Deep Fashion Designer GAN (DFD_GAN)
-This repository have code for DFD GAN.
+This repository has code for DFD GAN.
 This GAN takes four difference categories of fashion items and generates a suitable fashion item.

 ## Requirements
 * python3.7+